-- 1.1 To receive information at the key stages of the Quinns Beach Long Term Coastal Management Projecton coastal monitoring results, coastal maintenance activities and coastal infrastructure/management projects. - 1.2 To provide input in to the development and implementation of long term coastal protection management measures for the Quinns Rocks coastline. - 1.3 To present community views to the Group.
+- 1.1 To receive information at the key stages of the Quinns Beach Long Term Coastal Management Projectand provide feedback on coastal monitoring results, coastal maintenance activities and coastal infrastructure/management projects. - 1.2 To provide input in to the development and implementation of long term coastal protection management measures for the Quinns Rocks coastline. - 1.3 To present community views to the Group.